ariscript/www/content/index.md

 <h2>News</h2>

+- **January 2026:** I'm really excited to have accepted an internship offer at AMD, working with MLIR and IREE this fall!
 - **January 2026:** I will be TAing for CS 4400 (Programming Languages) this spring
 - **December 2025:** Our PriSC workshop submission on RichWasm 2 was accepted!